 The rampant success of the low-carb (or no carb) high-fat way of eating is beginning to penetrate the public weltanshaung significantly and its adherent numbers are expanding rapidly.
 No surprise really since it delivers what it promises, in spades.
 I believe participation in this way of eating will continue to increase until a tipping point is reached where the bulk of the population will realize its many benefits.
 That would be extremely good for the overall health of the country but it could be very bad for the overall economy.

-If, say, fifty percent, of the people in the country went Keto we could be facing an economic gotterdammerung.
+If, say, fifty percent of the people in the country went low-carb we could be facing an economic gotterdammerung.
 The farming of grain, the need for drugs, and the need for medical care would all plummet as demand shrank.
-A major commercial paradigm shift would certainly occur affecting tens of millions of employed people.
+A major commercial food processing paradigm shift would certainly occur affecting tens of millions of employed people.
 The farming population would shrink but the percentage of farm workers is at an all time low so the impact there would be less catastrophic.
-The drug industry would shed hundreds of thousands of jobs, at a minimum.
-The medical establishment would contract significantly endangering the jobs of millions.
+The drug industry would shed hundreds of thousands of jobs, at a minimum, and many billions in revenue.
+The overall medical establishment would contract significantly endangering the jobs of millions.

 Drug and grocery stores would see a very large realignment of their business plans and product sales affecting many hundreds of thousands of jobs if not millions.
 Yank out all the crap carbs and vegetable oils out of a modern grocery store and it would have to shrink in size ninety percent.
 Of course the meat departments, and others such as the green vegetable and cheese departments, would increase in size and employees but hardly enough to make up the difference.